karenokasaki/karenokasaki/README.md

 ### Hello! 👋 My name is Karen...

-..and I'm a passionate web developer on a journey to become a qualified Full Stack Developer.
+...and I'm a passionate web developer on a journey to become a qualified Full Stack Developer.
 I am dedicated to expanding my knowledge and expertise in technologies such as Next.js, Express, MongoDB, PostgreSQL, Typescript and Testing.

 > I also work as a developer at **Ana Health** and and teach for non programmers at **Iron Hack**.